ubc-library-rc/intro-shell/content/03-working-with-files-and-directories.md

 To search for a phrase, we should put the phrase in quotes.

-While `grep` finds lines in files, the `find` command find files within directories.
+While `grep` finds lines in files, the `find` command finds files within directories.

 Input
 {: .label .label-green}